Redundancy in Distributed Proofs: All Proof-Labeling Schemes Scale Linearly in Trees

 \subparagraph{Verifying the decomposition.}

-The certificates of the distance-$t$ proof-labeling scheme will contains a 2-bit field indicating to each node whether it is a root, border, extra-border, or standard node.
+The certificates of the radius-$t$ proof-labeling scheme contain a 2-bit field indicating to each node whether it is a root, border, extra-border, or standard node.
 Let us show that this part of the certificate can be verified in $t$ rounds.
 The prover orients the edges of the tree towards the root $r$.

-It is well-known that such an orientation can be given to the edges of a tree by assigning to each node its distance to the root, modulo 3.
+Such an orientation can be given to the edges of a tree by assigning to each node its distance to the root, modulo 3.
+The assumption is that every edge is oriented from $d$ to $d-1 \mod 3$.
+Hence, a node with distance $d$, is either the root, and then and all of its neighbors are at distance $d+1 \mod 3$, or it has exactly one neighbor with distance $d-1 \mod 3$ which is its parent in the tree.
 These distances can obviously be checked locally, in just one round.
 So, in the remaining of the proof, we assume that the nodes are given this orientation upward the tree.
 The following lemma proves that the decomposition into border, extra-border, and standard nodes can be checked in $t$~rounds.

-\begin{lemma} Given a set of nodes marked as border, extra-border, or standard in an oriented tree, there is a verification protocol that checks whether that marking corresponds to a tree decomposition such as the one described above, in $2h<t$ rounds. \end{lemma}
+\begin{lemma} Given a set of nodes marked as border, extra-border, or standard in an oriented tree, there is a verification protocol that checks whether the marking corresponds to a tree decomposition (as in Definition~\ref{def:tree-decomposition}), in $2h<t$ rounds. \end{lemma}

 \begin{proof} The checking procedure proceeds as follows.
 The root $r$ checks that it is a border node.
 Every border node checks that its subtree truncated at depth $2h$ fits with the decomposition.
 That is, it checks that: (1)~no nodes in its subtree are border nodes except nodes at depth $h$ and $2h$, (2)~no nodes in its subtree are extra-border nodes except nodes at depth $h-1$ and $2h-1$, and (3)~the nodes in its subtree that are special at depth $h-1$ and $h$ do have a subtree of depth at least $h-1$.
 By construction, this procedure accepts any marking which is correct with respect to the decomposition rule.